Rbdizygotic/candyspace-test/README.md

 # CandySpace Test

-Look at the [This](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [This](https://candyspace-nuxt-test.netlify.app/) to see the live project.

 ## Setup